ivllnv/CPE313-Final-Project/README.md

 * Topic modeling frameworks like Gensim for implementing topic modeling algorithms such as Latent Dirichlet Allocation (LDA) or Non-Negative Matrix Factorization (NMF)
 * Web development frameworks (Streamlit)

+## Folder Structure

+- **Notebooks:** This folder contains Jupyter notebooks used for data preprocessing, model training, and analysis.
+Each notebook is named descriptively to indicate its purpose or the stage of the analysis.

+- **Models:** This folder contains trained deep learning models saved in a format suitable for reuse or deployment.

+- **Web App:** The `Model Deployment` folder holds files related to the development of the web application.

+- **Presentation:** This folder contains video related to the model deployment demonstration.

+- **Documentation:** This folder contains documentation file which is the research paper.

 ## Usage
 [description]